 Fraser Canyon Slides & Impacts on Salmon

-Slides can also seriously impact waterways - such as how and where rivers flow and how passable they become following a slide.
+Slides can also have serious impacts on waterways — such as how and where rivers flow and how passable they become following a slide.
+One of the most serious of such recent slides was discovered in 2019 on the Fraser River near Clinton, known as the Big Bar Slide when salmon were obstructed from moving upstream, triggering a large response effort: see background.
 The project “Landslide impact on flow dynamics, fish migration and genetics of Fraser River salmon” examines how past and present slides in the Fraser River Canyon have affected river flows and migrating salmon populations.

 The impacts of another slide similar to the Big Bar Slide could be catastrophic.
 Migrating Fraser River salmon populations are at record low numbers, and another significant slide blocking migration could spell disaster for these already stressed and vulnerable salmon populations.
 However, the likelihood of a similar slide occurring again is unknown.